nus-mtp/another-cs-study-planner/README.md

 Please read [CONTRIBUTING.md](https://github.com/nus-mtp/cs-modify/blob/master/CONTRIBUTING.md) for instructions for how to contribute to the project.

+## Demo Video

+You can watch our demo / promotional video by clicking [here](https://youtu.be/pTA6v-26WiU)

 ## About Us

 We at Team Lezzgo are students of NUS School of Computing.